Mountain House Flag Football

 c) All regulation period rules and penalties are in effect.

-d) If the defense intercepts the ball and returns it all the way to the other end, that team wins.
+d) If the defense intercepts the ball and returns it all the way to the other end for a touchdown, the defensive team wins.

-e) In the event of a tie after the first series, the team with the second possession in the first series (home) will get the first possession of the second series.
+e) In the event of a tie after the first series, the team with the second possession in the first series (home team) will get the first possession of the second series.

-f) This continues until a tie is broken.
+f) This alternating format continues until the tie is broken at the end of an OT.

-g) For the entire OT period, teams should use their 2nd half line-ups (if 10 players) or next rotation (if less than 10 players).
+g) For the entire OT period, teams should use their 2nd half line-ups (if 10 players) or continue to rotate players (if less than 10 players) at the beginning of each OT.

 VI.
 Scoring, Forfeits and Tie breaks